amamina/GeneExpression_R_Analysis/README.md

 This project reflects my growing expertise in bioinformatics, data analysis, and molecular interpretation using real-world genomic datasets.

 # Author
-Reproduced, documented, and interpreted by Amina.
+Reproduced, documented, and interpreted by Amina Ayub